athulyaganesh/sms-simulation/README.md

 The implementation of this project has been  aided by insights and solutions from the community at [Stack Overflow](https://stackoverflow.com/).
 Special thanks to the contributors for their valuable assistance.

----

-By following the steps outlined in this README, you should be able to successfully simulate the SMS alert service for your desired use case.
-If you encounter any issues or have any suggestions, please feel free to let me know!